Pupil Premium Funding

 It also includes pupils who have been eligible for free school meals at any point in the last six years; children who have been looked after continuously for more than six months; and children where a parent serves in the armed forces.

-Click here to read a document which explains how we plan to spend Pupil Premium at Byron Primary School in 2018-19.
+Click here to read a document which explains the strategy for how Pupil Premium will be spent at Byron Primary School in 2019.